tarwn/lessthandot-hugo/blogs/content/posts/2013-03-26-it-vs-the-business.md

   Ignorance of how your company works is a sign of incompetence, not something to be proud of.
 </div>

-So the reason an IT person (even an IT Ops person) can speak to a non-IT worker about the business is because “the business” is the common language they share.
+So the reason an IT person (even an IT Ops person) can speak to a non-IT worker about the business is because "the business" is the common language they share.
 IT, accounting, purchasing, human resources, whoever ... when we need to discuss why something is important, we discuss it's impact on the the business, the strategies or targets it effects, etc. In fact, being in IT typically requires a <u>higher</u> level of day-to-day, cross-functional contact then any of the prior examples.
 More, not less.

 Engaging the business has come and gone as part of many buzzy things, and in DevOps it's rising again.
 Regardless of it's current popularity, if you work for a company, being an IT person doesn't magically separate you from the goals everyone else is working towards.
 Engage, learn the business, help them succeed, you'll find that you're company is doing some really interesting things and works with some really interesting people.
 If it's not, find one that resonates with you and learn what they're doing.
 Either way, you're part of the business, an you chose whether you're competent or not.